This Article Presented by 10buzzes Team

 Wood is the world’s most important building material.
 Almost every item you want to build requires wood.
 This natural provision is easy to curve, cut, and shape into desired patterns or designs.
 If you want to be successful in your woodworking career, you need to have the right tools.
 Workshops have plenty of tools, and the wood router is one of the must-have.
 You see, wood needs drilling, smoothening and curving.
 All these require the perfect equipment to ensure that the precious material does not go to waste.
-Well, this review takes you through all you need to know about the best wood router 2017!
+Well, this review takes you through all you need to know about the best wood router for the money!

 Best Wood Router Buying Guide

 Like other products, not all the brands will make sense.
-Before adding a best wood router to your cart, you must be careful.
+Before adding a perfect wood router to your cart, you must be careful.
 Of course, technology has inflated the tools with pompous features that might distract your primary goal- getting the top router.
 If you are a greenhorn, choosing the router that best fits your interests may be a little confusing.
 Thus, you need a buying guide- or a list of things you need to check out in a good router.

 Type of base

-The most prominent debate about best wood router is whether they should be fixed-base of plunge-base.
+The most prominent debate about wood router is whether they should be fixed-base of plunge-base.
 It’s easy to set up a fixed base, but it is less flexible.
 The plunge base is more versatile but harder to fix, and vice versa.
 So, the thumb rule of making a good purchase is ensuring that you get a tool with both features.
 Especially, if you are a novice, you will find it worthwhile.
 Otherwise, you might just have to purchase both, which isn’t a good idea.

 Just like a car, the strength of a router depends on its power.
 In brief, horsepower is the power of the motor.
 Better still; horsepower is the ability of a motor to convert electricity into strong movements.
 If a router has a high horsepower, it will cut the toughest pieces of wood in seconds.
 Likewise, such a tool would be heavier and possess more torque.
 So, when purchasing a wood router, you need a 2 horsepower for lighter duties or more than two for heavier functions.